By the end of this section, you will be able to:

 The next Clear It Up feature focuses on the difference between shifts of supply or demand and movements along a curve.

 What is the difference between shifts of demand or supply versus movements along a demand or supply curve?

 One common mistake in applying the demand and supply framework is to confuse the shift of a demand or a supply curve with movement along a demand or supply curve.
 As an example, consider a problem that asks whether a drought will increase or decrease the equilibrium quantity and equilibrium price of wheat.
 Lee, a student in an introductory economics class, might reason:

-“Well, it is clear that a drought reduces supply, so I will shift back the supply curve, as in the shift from the original supply curve S0 to S1 shown on the diagram (called Shift 1).
-So the equilibrium moves from E0 to E1, the equilibrium quantity is lower and the equilibrium price is higher.
-Then, a higher price makes farmers more likely to supply the good, so the supply curve shifts right, as shown by the shift from S1 to S2, on the diagram (shown as Shift 2), so that the equilibrium now moves from E1 to E2.
+“Well, it is clear that a drought reduces supply, so I will shift back the supply curve, as in the shift from the original supply curve S0 to S1 on the diagram (Shift 1).
+The equilibrium moves from E0 to E1, the equilibrium quantity is lower and the equilibrium price is higher.
+Then, a higher price makes farmers more likely to supply the good, so the supply curve shifts right, as shows the shift from S1 to S2, shows on the diagram (Shift 2), so that the equilibrium now moves from E1 to E2.
 The higher price, however, also reduces demand and so causes demand to shift back, like the shift from the original demand curve, D0 to D1 on the diagram (labeled Shift 3), and the equilibrium moves from E2 to E3.”